Jøssund, Flatanger

-Jøssund is a village in the municipality of Flatanger in Trøndelag county, Norway.
-It is situated at the end of the Jøssundfjord, about 20 km east of the village of Seter in neighboring Osen municipality and about 30 km south of the municipal center, Lauvsnes.
+Jøssund is a village in Flatanger Municipality in Trøndelag county, Norway.
+It is situated at the end of the Jøssundfjord, about 20 km east of the village of Seter in neighboring Osen Municipality and about 30 km south of the municipal center, Lauvsnes.
 The population has been declining steadily since World War II, but there is still a shop and cafe in the village.